 A Taste of the Pacific Northwest

 Grabbing coffee on your way to class with your roommate is easy when the dining hall is right outside your door!
-On our residential campus, students can easily head out from their room to relax in our cafés, meet up with friends for dinner, or grab a bite on their way to a study session.
-Our dining spaces are central points for our on-campus residents to gather at any time of day.
+On our small residential campus, students can easily head out from their room to relax in our cafés; meet up with friends for dinner in the Trail Room or Fields Dining Hall, or grab a bite at the Dovecote Café on your way to a study session.

 Student Life